bowmanjeffs/paprica/README.md

 chmod a+x *sh
 ./paprica-run.sh test bacteria
 ```
-...where XX is the paprica version should get you going and execute a run on the file test.fasta for the domain Bacteria.
+...where XX is the paprica version should get you going and execute a run on the provided file test.fasta for the domain Bacteria.

 ## Citation